-Because PHP is a server-side technology, it runs on the back end of a website (the part of a website that a user does not see).
+Because PHP is a server-side technology, it runs on the back end of a website.
+This is the part of a website that a user does not see.
 This means that PHP is often used to execute server-side scripts, such as gathering and processing data and working with databases.

 The PHP language has a wide range of potential use cases.
 These include:

-- PHP can add content to a web page (which allows you to load data onto a website based on a database or another source of content)
+- PHP can add content to a web page.
+This allows you to load data onto a website based on a database or another source of content.